 In 2003, a study sponsored by the National Institutes of Health (NIH) demonstrated the usefulness of hydroxyprogesterone caproate for maintaining preterm labor.
 Hydroxyprogesterone is an active metabolite of progesterone.
 Adding the caproate ester made it possible to use weekly injections instead of daily injections of progesterone itself for preterm labor.
 Upon approval by the FDA, Makena announced that the market price will increase to $1500 per injection.
 Alternatives to this injection include injectable progesterone or oral and vaginal progesterone.

 Luteal phase defect describes the inability to produce enough progesterone after ovulation for the fertilized egg to implant.
 Dr. Gary Frishman reported in The Journal of Reproductive Medicine that oral progesterone in doses of 200 mg three times daily produced effective blood levels.
 Earlier studies had successfully used progesterone vaginally in suppositories.

-Vitamin D has become a headliner (again) and it is no surprise that it would affect fertility, as well.
+Considering vitamin D’s role in immune health, it is no surprise that it would affect fertility, as well.
 One study reported a higher rate of successful full-term pregnancies after in vitro fertilization when the woman’s serum and the follicle exhibited adequate vitamin D levels.
 An Australian study described fragmented sperm (damaged DNA) and infertility in men with low levels of vitamin D and folate, and high homocysteine levels.

 With so many hormones, lifestyle choices, and environmental factors all contributing to (or denying) the opportunity to have a family, exploring the “why” of infertility can be daunting, particularly when emotions are running high.
 Working closely with professional healthcare practitioners for advice and support will help you unravel the mystery of infertility and empower you on the path to optimum prenatal health.